DataNext27/TouchPortal_SteelSeriesGG/README.md

    - Default: Enabled,Disabled
    - How To Use: {Enabled Text},{Disabled Text} (the "," is required)
    - Note: Just for customize state in button text
+ - Audience Monitoring States Names
+   - Values: text
+   - Default: Enabled,Disabled
+   - How To Use: {Enabled Text},{Disabled Text} (the "," is required)
+   - Note: Just for customize state in button text

 ## ChangeLog
 ```
+v1.1.2
+  - Fixed bugs causing plugin to crashs
+v1.1.1
+  - Fixed some bugs
+  - Added a toggle button for the Streamer mode to listen what your audience hears
+  - Added states for Audience Monitoring
+  - Added settings for Audience Monitoring
 v1.1.0
   - Fixed severals bugs
   - Added more control for Streamer mode